testingisdocumenting/znai/td-documentation-cli/documentation/flow/names.md

 # Auto names

-Page names automatically get deducted from file name. `file-name` becomes `File Name` title.
+By degault, page names are automatically derived from file names. `file-name.md` becomes `File Name` page title.

 # Name override

-if you want to override page title use
+To override the default, add the following syntax to the top of your Markdown file:

     ---
     title: Custom Name
     ---

-at the start of a markdown file.
+To keep things easy on future documentation owners, use this only when necessary.

-Use it only when really necessary:
+Examples:
-* special characters
+* Need to use special characters in title
-* avoid auto capitalization
+* Want to avoid auto-capitalization